tlwilliams895/curriculum-docs/src/building/working.md

 # Working With An Existing Module Site

-To edit and publish content on an existing curriculum site, make sure you have teh necessary prerequisites and have set up Sphinx, as detailed in [Setting Up A New Module Site](setup.html).
+To edit and publish content on an existing curriculum site, make sure you have the necessary prerequisites and have set up Sphinx, as detailed in [Setting Up A New Module Site](setup.html).

 ## Building the Site